 Top tips for working remotely

-And finally, as self-isolation, restrictions on movements, and office closures look likely to increase, working from home will become an essential for some.
-If you’re not used to working remotely, our comms officer Becky shares some top tips based on her extensive experience of doing so for Pact and other clients over the years.
+And finally, as working from home becomes the new norm, our comms officer Becky shares some of her top tips for remote working based on her extensive experience of doing so for Pact and other clients over the years.

 Read her top tips here.